Znarf64/spall-native/resources/README.txt

 -=-=-=-=-=-=-=-=
 Thank you for purchasing a copy of Spall and supporting its continued development.

-Big thanks to pmttavera for major early help getting the look-and-feel right for the initial launch, working through early performance issues, and designing the first c library for tracing native code.
+Big thanks to pmttavara for major early help getting the look-and-feel right for the initial launch, working through early performance issues, and designing the first c library for tracing native code.

 Thanks to Ben Visness and Abner Coimbre for the push to make, ship, and demo a profiler to help